sergueik/exercise/README.md

+## info

-### info
+### Objective
-Two endpoints are required
+Two endpoints are required:
-`/encode` - Encodes a URL to a shortened URL
+* `/encode` - Encodes a URL to a shortened URL
-`/decode` - Decodes a shortened URL to its original URL.
+* `/decode` - Decodes a shortened URL to its original URL.

-Both endpoints should return JSON o
+Both endpoints should produce JSON with the short URL

 ### Example

-`https://example.com/library/react` to be comverted into something like `http://short.est/GeAi9K` and vise versa
+`https://example.com/library/react` to be converted into something like `http://short.est/GeAi9K` and vise versa

+### Details and Work In Progress

+* Currently both `GET` and `POST` methods are supported.
+In later versions the `GET` method will be removed, since it requires URL escaping of the `url` path variable argument, which is inconvenient.

+* Currently the URL argument is not parsed into protocol, host and path but converted fully.

+* To produce the short URL, the following methods  are applied:

+ + `MessageDigest.getInstance("SHA-256").update()`
+ + `Base64.encodeBase64`
+ + `String.substring(1,8)`

 ### Usage
 * compile
 ```sh